jonniebrown/Tanzanian-Water-Source-Classification/README.md

 The **goal** is to build a classifier in order to make a prediction of the operating condition of a water point in Tanzania for each record in the dataset.
 The **implications** of this project could mean several people having access to clean water.

 The data comes from Taarifa and the Tanzanian Ministry of Water.
-The dataset can be found here https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/
+The dataset can be found [here.](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/)

 The original dataset has 3 classes: “Functional”, “Functional Needs Repair”, and “Non Functional”.
 I engineered it to have 2 classes by combining “Functional Needs Repair” with “Non Functional” to end up with “Functional” and “Needs Repair”.